-Andrej Kramaric leads the 2020/21 Bundesliga scoring charts ahead of Robert Lewandowski and Erling Haaland, but what else is there to know about the Hoffenheim frontman? bundesliga.com finds out...
+Andrej Kramaric is the highest-scoring Croatian in Bundesliga history and tops Hoffenheim's all-time scoring charts, but what else is there to know about the Hoffenheim frontman? bundesliga.com finds out...

 1) Top of the shots

-Thanks to his strike in the 2-1 defeat to Eintracht Frankfurt on Matchday 3 of the 2020/21 season, Kramaric became the first Hoffenheim player to reach six goals after three matchdays of a Bundesliga season.
-And when he netted against Arminia Bielefeld as captain on the penultimate weekend, it meant he has now scored against all of the 22 Bundesliga clubs he has faced, whilst extending his hot streak to a career-best 11 goals in his last five league matches.
+Thanks to his postage-stamp strike in the 2-1 defeat to Eintracht Frankfurt on Matchday 3 of the 2020/21 season, Kramaric became the first Hoffenheim player to reach six goals after three matchdays of a Bundesliga season.
+And when he netted against Arminia Bielefeld as captain on the penultimate weekend, it meant he has now scored against all of the 23 Bundesliga clubs he has faced.
 Four landed against Borussia Dortmund alone on the final day of 2019/20 - including a no-look penalty - while he succeeded where Paris Saint-Germain megastars Neymar and Kylian Mbappe failed by putting two past Manuel Neuer as Hoffenheim ended Bayern Munich's 10-month unbeaten run in all competitions on 27 September 2020.
 His 20 league goals in 2020/21 were a career-best return for a single league campaign, and leave him on 82 Bundesliga goals from just 160 appearances.

 2) Big cat diaries